iftahtsdaka/iftah-eran-sdmrl/README.md

 - **Part1-2.ipynb**
   A Jupyter Notebook that demonstrates experiments, analysis, and results on the water supply simulation environment.

+- **part 3.ipynb**
+  A Jupyter Notebook that demonstrates experiments, analysis, and results of the novel approach on the water supply environment.

 - **qlearning.py**
   Contains a tabular Q-learning implementation along with a `TabularQ` class.
-This file demonstrates how to train a Q-learning agent on the water supply environment.

 - **env_nosell.py**
   Implements the water supply simulation environment using Gymnasium.
 It includes: